 Wu et al. (2004) further discuss potential numerical issues.
 Finite difference flow simulators use upstream approximations for the derivatives as a numerical stabilization technique.
 This implies that the fracture’s relative permeability dominates the process when fluid flows from the fracture to the matrix.
 This is unrealistic, as the permeability of the most restrictive block controls the equivalent permeability between two blocks with contrasting permeability.
 The proposed solution is to model the fracture-matrix interface physics instead of relying on matrix and fracture parameters alone.
 While EDFM seems like an interesting approach to controlling capillary continuity and buoyancy of each numerical effective feature, a clear recommendation is still an open research area.

-Benchmarks and validation procedures for multiphase flow in NFRs are scarce, as work found in the literature tends to focus on the assessment of accuracy and performance of algorithms in single-phase flow scenarios (Berre et al., 2021; Flemisch et al., 2018).
+Benchmarks and validation procedures for multiphase flow in NFRs are scarce, as work found in the literature tends to focus on the assessment of the accuracy and performance of algorithms in single-phase flow scenarios (Berre et al., 2021; Flemisch et al., 2018).
 The strategy is indeed suitable for estimates related to stimulated wells and hydraulic fractures but eventually misleads and oversimplifies the analysis for naturally fractured reservoirs.

 Thermo-Hydro-Chemo-Mechanical (THCM)